 ARTICLE VI - DUTIES OF ELECTED OFFICERS:

-The Duties of the Elected Officers shall be:
+The duties of the Elected Officers shall be:

-2ND VICE PRESIDENT - OPERATIONS: Shall preside over the BOARD or General Booster meetings in the absence of the President and 1st Vice President; maintain control and inventory of Band equipment and uniforms; identify and report to the Band Director and Executive Board the need for any equipment purchases and/or repairs; to coordinate band camp equipment requirements; to coordinate prop requirements; to coordinate Pit Cre for football games, all competitions/performances; coordinate with the Chaperone Coordinators, President, 1st VP, and Treasurer the logistics of overnight competition trips; be responsible for the organization of the transportation of equipment to performance sites, the planning, building, movement, and maintenance of transportation equipment on and off performance sites; work with 1st Vice President to coordinate equipment setup and cleanup for any events where their assistance is requested; perform maintenance of transportation eqipment, keeping a maintenance log which includes copies of receipts for repairs, purchases etc.; assist winter ensembles as requested by the Band Director or representatives; and perform such other duties as may be assigned by the President and/or required by the laws and usages of the club.
+Section 3 - 2nd VICE PRESIDENT - OPERATIONS: Shall preside over the BOARD or General Booster meetings in the absence of the President and 1st Vice President; maintain control and inventory of RCMC equipment; identify and report to the Band Director and BOARD the need for any equipment purchases and/or repairs; coordinate band camp equipment requirements; coordinate prop requirements; coordinate volunteers for construction, rehearsals, football games, all competitions/performances; coordinate with the Chaperone Coordinators, President, 1st VP, and Treasurer the logistics of overnight competition trips; be responsible for the organization and transportation of equipment to performance sites, the planning, building, movement, and maintenance of transportation equipment on and off performance sites; work with 1st Vice President to coordinate equipment setup and cleanup for any events where their assistance is requested; perform maintenance of transportation equipment and keep a maintenance log which includes copies of receipts for repairs, purchases etc.; assist winter ensembles as requested by the Band Director or representatives; and perform such other duties as may be assigned by the President and/or required by the laws and usages of the program.

-ASSISTANT TREASURER: Shall work closely with the Treasurer to ensure financial transparency and cas control; shall collect donations and/or any other monies from lockbox, PO box, or any other designated drop off location; assist with the Treasurer to make deposits; in coordination with the Quakes Representative, keep track of all hours worked/volunteered by members under Quakes fundraising program and reconcile Quakes payments and deposits; and to perform such other duties as may be assigned by the President and/or required by laws and usages of the club.
-The assistant Treasurer shall have a strong background in accounting and possess strong accounting software skill.
+Section 6 - ASSISTANT TREASURER: Shall work closely with the Treasurer to ensure financial transparency and cash control; collect donations and/or any other monies from lockbox, PO Box, or any other designated drop off location; assist with the Treasurer to make deposits; in coordination with the Quakes Representative, keep track of all hours worked/volunteered by members under Quakes fundraising program and reconcile Quakes payments and deposits; and to perform such other duties as may be assigned by the President and/or required by the laws and usages of the program.
+The assistant treasurer should have some understanding of accounting principles and software accounting knowledge.

-COLOR GUARD REPRESENTATIVE: Shall be responsible for all facets of color guard uniform maintenance, fitting, and pre- and post event preparation; accompany the Color Guard to all competitions/events or appoint a designee; advise BOARD on Color Guard related matters; coordinate with the Band Director and Guard Caption Head to make arrangements for all necessary travel to away competitions; with the assistance of the Treasurer, present preliminary budget to BOARD for approval no later than the December meeting; maintain the approved Color Guard budget; arrange parent information meetings; and to perform other such duties as may be assigned by the President and/or required by the laws and usages of the club.
+Section 9 - COLOR GUARD REPRESENTATIVE: Shall be responsible for all facets of Color Guard uniform maintenance, fitting, and pre- and post event preparation; accompany the Color Guard to all competitions/events or appoint a designee; advise BOARD on Color Guard related matters; coordinate with the Band Director and Guard Caption Head to make arrangements for all necessary travel to away competitions; with the assistance of the Treasurer, present preliminary budget for winter program to the BOARD for approval no later than the December Board meeting; maintain the approved Color Guard budget; arrange parent information meetings; and to perform other such duties as may be assigned by the President and/or required by the laws and usages of the program.

-DRUM LINE REPRESENTATIVE: Shall be responsible for all facets on Drum Line uniform maintenance, fitting and pre- and post event preparation; accompany the Drum Line to all competitions/event, or appoint a designee; advise BOARD on Drumline related matters; coordinate with the Band Director and Drumline Caption Head to make arrangements for all necessary travel to away competitions; with the assistance of the Treasurer, present preliminary budget for winter program to the BOARD for approval no later than the December meeting; maintain the approved Drum Line budget; arrange parent information meetings; and to perform other such duties as may be assigned by the Presidnt and/or required by the laws and usages of the club.
+Section 10 - DRUMLINE REPRESENTATIVE: Shall be responsible for all facets of Drumline uniform maintenance, fitting, and pre- and post event preparation; accompany the Drumline to all competitions/events or appoint a designee; advise BOARD on Drumline related matters; coordinate with the Band Director and Drumline Caption Head to make arrangements for all necessary travel to away competitions; with the assistance of the Treasurer, present preliminary budget for winter program to the BOARD for approval no later than the December Board meeting; maintain the approved Drumline budget; arrange parent information meetings; and to perform other such duties as may be assigned by the President and/or required by the laws and usages of the program.

-CONCERT REPRESENTATIVE: Shall be responsible for all facets of Concert Ensembles (Jazz, Symphonic, Wind Symphony) uniform maintenance, fitting, and pre- and post event preparation; accompany the Concert Ensembles to all competitions/events, or appoint a designee; advise BOARD on Concert and Jazz Ensembles related matters; coordinate with the Band Director and Concert and Jazz Ensembles instructional staff to make arrangements for all necessary travel to away competitions; with the assistance of the Treasurer, present preliminary budget to BOARD for approval no later than the December meeting; maintain the approved Concert Ensembles budget; arrange parent information meeting; shall assist with organizing and maintaining the Booster storage bins; assist the 2nd Vice President of Operations as requested; and to perform other such duties a may be assigned by the President and/or required by the laws and usages of the club.
+Section 11 - WOODWINDS AND BRASS REPRESENTATIVE: Shall be responsible for all facets of Concert and Jazz Ensembles; uniform maintenance, fitting, and pre- and post event preparation; accompany the Concert and Jazz Ensembles to all competitions/events or appoint a designee; advise BOARD on Concert and Jazz Ensembles related matters; coordinate with the Band Director and Concert and Jazz Ensembles instructional staff to make arrangements for all necessary travel to away competitions; with the assistance of the Treasurer, present preliminary budget for winter program to the BOARD for approval no later than the December Board meeting; maintain the approved Concert and Jazz Ensembles budget; arrange parent information meetings; and to perform other such duties as may be assigned by the President and/or required by the laws and usages of the program.

 ARTICLE VII - STANDING COMMITTEES:

-ARTICLE VIII – DUTIES OF CHAIRPERSONS:
+ARTICLE VIII – DUTIES OF STANDING COMMITTEE CHAIRPERSONS:

-NEW PARENT LIAISON: Shall be the liaison between parents and students, i.e.: answering questions and helping to keep student and parents informed of events schedules, etc; keeping BOARD apprised of parent concerns; recruitment at middle schools (i.e. attending middle school concerts) as requested by the Band Director; and to perform such other duties as assigned by the President and/or required by the laws and usages of the program.
+Section 5 - NEW MEMBER LIAISON: Shall be the liaison between RCMC and all new members, i.e.: answering questions and helping to keep members informed of events, schedules, etc; keeping the BOARD apprised of new member concerns; coordinate recruitment at middle schools (i.e. attending middle school concerts) as requested by the Band Director; and to perform such other duties as assigned by the President and/or required by the laws and usages of the program.

 ARTICLE IX - MEETINGS: